mcaliman/mcaliman.github.io/_posts/en/computer-programming/java/2017-06-01-csharp-null-coalescing-operator-in-java.md

 comments: true
 share: true
 ---

+> “An algorithm must be seen to be believed.”
+> – Donald Knuth

 In C# the `??` operator is called the `null-coalescing operator`.
 Here's an example of use: